"Other" Mitochondria Functions

 concentration is an important second messenger

 in cells.
-It must be precisely controlled in various
+It must be precisely con

 intracellular compartments, or cellular function